 General Overview

-A Business Process Management (BPM) enterprise solution is the “must have” application for business in the new century.
-In the end, a well implemented BPM is a key driver for profitability in any company.
+A Business Process Management (BPM) enterprise solution is the “must-have” application for business in the new century.
+In the end, a well-implemented BPM is a key driver for profitability in any company.
 The objective of this white paper is first to provide a general overview of what BPM is and what makes it so attractive to the industry nowadays.
-Then we’ll address the need for a complete BPM software, and using a Use Case we’ll continue with a TIBCO ActiveMatrix (AMX) BPM overview as a viable BPMS, followed with a conclusion based on our company’s experience of implementing AMX BPM solutions for different clients.
+Then we’ll address the need for a complete BPM software, and using a Use Case we’ll continue with a TIBCO ActiveMatrix (AMX) BPM overview as a viable BPMS, followed by a conclusion based on our company’s experience of implementing AMX BPM solutions for different clients.

 Intro to BPM